zouyonghao/DistFuzz/README.md

 #### Reproducing

 To reproduce a bug, you need to copy the `init_random.txt` file in your target bug folder, e.g., `test_cases/100`, to the current folder.
-Then you need to modify and run the script `reproduce.sh`.
+Then you need to use `rr` to reproduce the bug.
+The time for reproducing bugs is not guaranteed.

 We provide example bug reproduction Docker images we used during our communication with developers.
 Please note that `rr` has requirements for CPU and our recent tested CPUs are `Intel i9-10980XE` and `Intel(R) Xeon(R) Gold 6248R`.